zonination/retirement/README.md

-# How Early can you Retire?
+# All the Ways You Can Retire

 A.K.A. - The Shockingly Simple Math Behind Early Retirement 2: Electric Boogaloo